-I love Dragon Age Origins ... the story, the characters, the ability to be different types of Wardens.
-After playing a few times, it's time to change things up.
-Increase the options in the Character Generator - check.
-Fix some dialog and other little bugs - check.
-Add the unexpected to the same old battles and increase the challenge - check and check.
-This collection includes many of my go to mods to do just that.
+I love DAO ... the story, the characters, choosing my Warden’s origin.
+Now it's time to refresh.
+More options in Character Generator - check.
+Dialog and other bug fixes - check.
+Add the unexpected to the same old battles, increase the challenge - check.

 Run the game from Vortex at least once before you start modding it to verify it launches properly.
 This will allow Vortex to set up any files/folders it needs.
 For more information on getting started, tips, etc. you can go here.

 How many times have I played Dragon Age Origins?
 30?
 40?
 After awhile it does become a little too familiar.
 And you start to notice small errors or inconsistencies.
 The mods I included address those issues.
 Dozens of hairstyles and other changes to the character generator give me a unique looking Warden every time.
 I included mods which address most, if not all, of the little bugs and odd notes.

 Perhaps the biggest change, though, is to combat.
 I consider myself a rubbish to fair fighter - why I usually prefer bows or magic and to set up tactics for my companions.
 But even I can be an expert on Nightmare when I know who, how many, and what my enemies are.
 Now I don't.
 Sure, the usual suspects are there, but not only them.
 Each game spawns different enemies when you enter a new area.
 Once I had to fight wild drakes on the way to light the Tower of Ishal!

 I hope you enjoy the changes to your game.

 After installing, make sure the fonts.erf is in Documents\BioWare\Dragon Age\packages\core\ data and not your override folder.